StevenTammen/StevenTammen.github.io/README.md

 Over time, if you take on an active role in development, I'll add you as a collaborator on GitHub, and you'll be able to edit pages and the Waffle.io board directly, with write permissions to the repository.

-This is the side of contribution that is structured: everyone works together to achieve planned goals in an orderly fashion.
+This is the side of contribution that is structured: groups of people work together to achieve planned goals in an orderly fashion.

 ### Ad Hoc Contributions